 Thread on Fabric

-Deidre Scherer pioneered the figurative potential of her medium; thread on layered fabric.
-Her work has been exhibited at over 160 venues nationally and internationally including at the Baltimore Museum of Art; the Museum of Fine Arts in Springfield, MA; the Hebrew Union College Museum in NYC; the Renwick in Washington, DC; the Dennis Woodman Gallery in Kew, England; and the Maltwood Art Museum in Victoria, British Columbia.
+Deidre Scherer pioneered the figurative potential of both thread-on-layered-fabric and woven paper constructions.
+She has exhibited her work since 1979 in over 160 shows including solos at the Brattleboro Museum & Art Center; the Baltimore Museum of Art; the Greenville Museum of Art in NC; the Everson Museum of Art in Syracuse, NY; the Redding Museum of Art in CA; and the Maltwood Art Museum in Victoria, British Columbia.

 “Fabric stirs our sense of touch – we are wrapped in cloth from birth through death.
 By meticulously piecing, layering and machine-sewing, I draw out an intimate presence that actively engages our eye.”